Home Entrepreneurship The Dark Side of Entrepreneurship

 It wasn’t long before fascination turned into inspiration (his tales of conquering the big evil world of business were no joke).

-I started assessing my current situation as a programmer in a company, where I worked on a small module of a big project of a bigger company.
+I started assessing my current situation as a programmer in a company where I worked on a small module of a big project for a bigger company.

-Although the glass façade of the building was enough to keep my stocks high in the highly competitive Indian Marriage market, it would never give me the emotional satisfaction of living life on my terms.
+Although the building’s glass façade was enough to keep my stocks high in the highly competitive Indian Marriage market, it would never give me the emotional satisfaction of living life on my terms.

 One beautiful day, I quit my job.